bigfont/orchard-continuous-integration-demo/README.md

 - `.deployment`
 - `deploy.cmd`

-The `deploy.cmd` contains almost all of the logic.
-We create the basic template for this file by running `azure site deploymentscript --aspWAP src\Orchard.Web\Orchard.csproj -s src\Orchard.sln`.
-Then we modify that file to use Orchard's `build\precompiled` instead of the default temporary artifacts.
+We create the basic templates for these files by running `azure site deploymentscript --aspWAP src\Orchard.Web\Orchard.csproj -s src\Orchard.sln`.
+Then we modify them to use Orchard's `build\precompiled` functionality.